 The cause of this disorder is not known.
 It may be due to a combination of:

 Changes or genetic problems in the brain and nerves may contribute to agoraphobia.

 Copyright © Nucleus Medical Media, Inc.

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
-Agoraphobia will be diagnosed by the type and duration of symptoms.
+Diagnosis is based on the type and length of symptoms.

-Lifestyle changes may include:
+Treatments may include:

 American Psychiatric Association

 Mental Health America